hopetambala/SI664-docs/exercises/final_project.md

 * [Exercise 8.3](./assignment_v8p3.md)

 ## <a name="mysql_db"></a>3.0 MySQL database
 Write a data import script that transforms your flat file data set into a MySQL relational database.
 You can embed your SQL statements in a Python script or write a MySQL script (`*.sql`) that creates and populates your database with data.
-Handle your csv files carefully; creating for yourself file encoding issues or string length mismatches between the original source data and data you extract into new flat files is a [very real possibility](https://umich.instructure.com/courses/245664/discussion_topics/628836).
+Handle your csv files carefully otherwise file encoding issues or string length mismatches between the original source data and data you extract into new flat files [can occur](https://umich.instructure.com/courses/245664/discussion_topics/628836).

 ### 3.1 Foreign Key constraints
 Make sure that all foreign key constraints that you define set both the `ON DELETE` and `ON UPDATE` values to `CASCADE` in order to ensure that any parent table row deletions that you initiate are properly cascaded through your database.

 ```mysql
 CREATE TABLE IF NOT EXISTS heritage_site_jurisdiction